-Goa SSC 10th results Date and Time: Results to be declared on May 25
+Declared!
+Goa SSC 10th results Date and Time: Result announced at gbshse.gov.in

-Goa SSC 10th results: The Goa Board of Secondary and Higher Secondary Education (GBSHSE) will declare the result of SSC or Class 10 examination on May 25.
+Goa SSC 10th results: The Goa Board of Secondary and Higher Secondary Education (GBSHSE) has declared the result of SSC or Class 10 examination today, on May 25.
+This year, a total number of 20,238 students appeared for the SSC exams of which 18,142 have passed and about 2,074 failed.
 The results of SSC class 10 examination will be available at the official website, gbshse.gov.in.
 Students who had appeared for the examination can check the results through the private websites, examresults.net, indiaresults.com.
 This year, the class 10th exam was held from April 2 to April 21, while the Class 12 exams were conducted from March 5 to March 24.
 The exam for vocational stream students and for children with special needs began on March 6.

 Goa SSC 10th results: Date and time

-The results of GBSHSE SSC 10th examination will be declared on May 25.
+The results of GBSHSE SSC 10th examination declared today, on May 25.
 The students can check the results through the websites gbshse.gov.in, examresults.net, indiaresults.com.

 READ | Goa SSC 10th results to be declared on May 25 at gbshse.gov.in